I think we can all agree that making money doing something you love is the dream, right?

 Right, let’s get cracking!

 How to Make Money Blogging (+ Which Method is Best For You?)

 Here are five methods you can use to successfully monetize your blog, plus the pros and cons of each method.

 Method 1.
 Pay-Per-Click or Pay-Per-Impression Ads

 You might not have heard these terms before, but I’m willing to bet you’ve heard of Google Adsense, right?
-Google Adsense is definitely the most well-known Pay-Per-Impression (PPI) ad network, and for good reason!
+That’s because Google Adsense is by far the most well-known Pay-Per-Impression (PPI) ad network, and for good reason!
 It’s a breeze to use, and the ads integrate instantly and seamlessly with your website.

-The idea behind PPI/PPC networks is that when you sign up and create an account, you’re authorizing that company to place ads on your site.
+The idea behind PPI/PPC networks is that you sign up and create an account with the network or company, and therefore authorize that company to place ads on your website.
 The type of ads will vary depending on the program you signed up for, and you’ll usually get to choose where they go — in your sidebar, header, footer, etc.

 So how do you get paid?

 You’re paid based on the number of clicks the ads on your site get (PPC), or how many overall impressions your site gets within a certain time period – usually a month (PPI).
 Sounds simple enough, right?
 But, like anything, there are pros and cons to monetizing your site this way…